-One motivation for \ref{thm:trithm} was a conjecture at the time \cite{nesetril} that \textit{every} hereditary class in which triangle-free graphs have bounded chromatic number is $\chi$-bounded.
+One motivation for \ref{thm:trithm} was a conjecture \cite{nesetril} that \textsl{every} hereditary class in which triangle-free graphs have bounded chromatic number is $\chi$-bounded.
 This was later refuted by Carbonero, Hompe, Moore, and Spirkl \cite{espertdis1}.
-Soon after, Bria\'{n}ski, Davies, and Walczak \cite{espertdis2} adapted the construction from \cite{espertdis1} and disproved another conjecture, due to Esperet \cite{esperet}, that every $\chi$-bounded hereditary class is polynomially $\chi$-bounded.
+Soon after, Bria\'{n}ski, Davies, and Walczak \cite{espertdis2} adapted the method of \cite{espertdis1} and disproved another conjecture, due to Esperet \cite{esperet}, that every $\chi$-bounded hereditary class is polynomially $\chi$-bounded.

-Recently, Chudnovsky, Cook, Davies and Oum \cite{polypaper} proved that Esperet's conjecture holds in the class of bull-free graphs (they also proved the same for several other hereditary classes, but declared bull-free graphs as ``the most difficult case'' \cite{polypaper}).
-In fact, they prove the following:
+Recently, Chudnovsky, Cook, Davies, and Oum \cite{polypaper} proved that Esperet's conjecture holds in the class of bull-free graphs (they also proved the same for several other hereditary classes, yet declared bull-free graphs as ``the most difficult case'' \cite{polypaper}).
+In fact, they proved the following:

-\begin{theorem}[Chudnovsky, Cook, Davies, Oum, see 1.2(v) in \cite{polypaper}] For all $t\in \poi$, the class $\mca{B}_{t}$ is polynomially $\chi$-bounded. \end{theorem}
+\begin{theorem}[Chudnovsky, Cook, Davies, Oum; see 1.2(v) in \cite{polypaper}] For all $t\in \poi$, the class $\mca{B}_{t}$ is polynomially $\chi$-bounded. \end{theorem}

 The proofs of both \ref{thm:trithm} and \ref{thm:polythm} rely on the structure theorem for bull-free graphs.
-This is a difficult result due to Chudnovsky, of which the sheer statement requires several pages of definitions, and the proof is spread across a series of four papers \cite{bullfree1,bullfree23,bullfree2,bullfree3}.
+This is a difficult result due to Chudnovsky, whose statement alone requires several pages of definitions, and whose proof is spread across a series of four papers \cite{bullfree1,bullfree23,bullfree2,bullfree3}.
 The proof of \ref{thm:polythm}, in particular, takes over 10 pages and uses several results from \cite{bullfree1,bullfree23,bullfree2,bullfree3} on the structure of bull-free graphs and ``trigraphs.''
-As for the bound, it is mentioned in \cite{polypaper} that a careful analysis of their proof gives $\chi(G)\leq \omega(G)^{\mca{O}(t)}$ for every graph $G\in \mca{B}_t$.
+As for the bound, it is mentioned in \cite{polypaper} that a careful analysis of their proof gives $\chi(G)\leq \omega(G)^{O(t)}$ for all $G\in \mca{B}_t$.

-Our main result is the following strengthening of \ref{thm:polythm} (all logarithms are base $2$):
+Our main result is the following strengthening of \ref{thm:polythm}: